mling2/15418-final-project/README.md

 # SCHEDULE

 **Week 1 (March 27 - April 2)**
-- Sequential Ford-Fulkerson implementation
+- Sequential Ford-Fulkerson implementation (Completed by Michelle Ling)
-- Parallelize Ford-Fulkerson with OpenMP and MPI
+- Parallelize Ford-Fulkerson with OpenMP and MPI (In Progess by both)

 **Week 2 (April 3 - April 9)**
 - Run tests and compare parallel Ford-Fulkerson approaches
-- Sequential Dinic’s implementation
+- Sequential Dinic’s implementation (Completed by Michelle Zhang)

 **Week 3 (April 10 - 16)**
-- Parallelize Dinic’s with OpenMP and MPI
+- Parallelize Dinic’s with OpenMP and MPI (In progess by both)
 - Run tests and compare parallel Dinic’s approaches

 **Week 4 (April 17 - April 23)**